how to use a fishing lure beginners guide

 Fishing lures are artificial bait made by humans with one or more hooks attached to them.
 The objective of a lure is to mimic the real thing, a small tasty fish, worm, fly, or other appealing meal that fish are hungry for.
 Once the fish bites the lure, it gets hooked, and the angler reels in their new catch.
 The lures come in all shapes, sizes, weights, and colors for different use cases.
 Some are specific for fly fishing, others for trolling.

-See also How Much Line to Put on a Spinning Reel?
+See also How to Cast a Spinning Reel Fishing Rod Long Distances

 Choosing the Right Lure for Different Types of Fish (Beginner Guide)